-Setting the PGDATESTYLE environment variable.
+Setting the client's PGDATESTYLE environment variable.
 If PGDATESTYLE is set in the frontend environment of a client based on libpq, libpq will automatically set DATESTYLE to the value of PGDATESTYLE during connection start-up.
+This is equivalent to a manually issued SET DATESTYLE.